 Best alternatives to plastic wrap

-For those looking for a microwave-safe bowl cover, Preston recommends one made out of silicone.
+If you’re looking for a microwave-safe bowl cover, Preston recommends one made out of silicone.
 “Silicone is inert, so you don’t have to worry about leaching.
 It’ll keep the splatters from coming up and keep heat in there, too.”
 This set includes five covers ranging in size from 4 inches to 12 inches in diameter, so you can cover everything from a small cup to a large mixing bowl.

-Two of our experts, Preston and Francine Jay (who recently published her second book, Lightly: How to Live a Simple, Serene, and Stress-Free Life), say that another super-basic solution for avoiding plastic bags is to keep a set of flour-sack dish towels in your kitchen, Preston suggests.
-“I use them to wrap up bread, cover bowls with them for short periods of time, and I use them to cover my kombucha while it ferments,” she says.
-“They’re lightweight and breathable.”
+Two of our experts, Preston and Francine Jay (who recently published her second book, Lightly: How to Live a Simple, Serene, and Stress-Free Life), say that another super-basic solution for avoiding plastic bags is to keep a set of flour-sack dish towels in your kitchen.
+Says Preston: “I use them to wrap up bread, cover bowls with them for short periods of time, and I use them to cover my kombucha while it ferments.”
+She likes that they’re “lightweight and breathable.”

 Best alternative to Ziploc bags

 Several of our experts — including Preston, Boyd, and Phataraprasit — told us they swear by Stasher’s reusable silicone bags as an alternative to plastic storage bags.
-Billed as “the world’s first fully functional, self-sealing, non-plastic bag,” Stasher bags come in a variety of sizes and are airtight, can be put in the freezer and microwave — and even in boiling water for sous-vide cooking.
+Billed as “the world’s first fully functional, self-sealing, non-plastic bag,” Stasher bags come in a variety of sizes, are airtight, and can be put into the freezer, the microwave, and even boiling water for sous-vide cooking.

-Strat contributor Alison Freer also swears by reusable food bags, specifically Rezip’s stand-up, leakproof, zipper-top bags made from FDA-grade PEVA material, which are “the closest thing I’ve found to the classic disposable zipper-lock storage bag,” she says.
+Strategist contributor Alison Freer also swears by reusable food bags, specifically Rezip’s stand-up, airtight, leakproof, zipper-top bags made from FDA-grade PEVA material, which are “the closest thing I’ve found to the classic disposable zipper-lock storage bag,” she says.
 They come in a set of three, which makes them a little more budget-friendly than the Stasher bag, which is sold individually.

 Best nonplastic food-storage containers

 Bea Johnson, a pioneer of the zero-waste lifestyle and author of the book Zero Waste Home, favors French canning jars by Le Parfait for all of her food-storage needs.
 Not only do the lids stay attached (preventing a drawerful of mismatched tops), the jars can be refrigerated, put in the freezer, used for bulk goods in the pantry, taken to the store when grocery shopping, and even used to store trash.
-It has eliminated the use of aluminum foil, plastic wrap, wax paper, and Ziploc bags from her home.
+According to Johnson, these have eliminated the use of aluminum foil, plastic wrap, wax paper, and Ziploc bags in her home.

-Lauren Singer, who is behind the blog Trash Is for Tossers and a follower of zero-waste living in New York City, stands behind the humble Mason jar for a number of purposes, including food storage and grocery shopping.
-She recommends bringing them along to the farmers’ market or the store, where you can buy grains, nuts, and other items in bulk, a.k.a., without any packaging.
-(If you buy through her Package Free Shop, you can rest assured that the packaging will come with no plastic.)
+Lauren Singer, the woman behind the blog Trash Is for Tossers and the waste-free store Package Free Shop, stands behind the humble Mason jar for a number of purposes, including food storage and grocery shopping.
+She recommends bringing them along to the farmers’ market or any store where you buy grains, nuts, and other items in bulk without any packaging.
+You can buy these in bulk, too, for not too much money.

 Best reusable produce bags

 You can also replace single-use plastic produce bags with reusable ones when you go grocery shopping, according to our experts.
-Environmental-lifestyle expert Danny Seo, of Naturally, Danny Seo, also loves cotton produce bags, specifically “these bags I found on Amazon.”
+Environmental-lifestyle expert Danny Seo of blog Naturally, Danny Seo, loves using cotton produce bags, specifically “these bags I found on Amazon.”
 He calls the netted bags a “game-changer,” adding that “they’re breathable, lightweight, all-natural, and hold everything from loose lettuce to lemons.
 I love not using any plastic at the store to get my groceries.”

 Best reusable beverage containers